 10 Steps: How to Write SEO Optimized Content

 1. Optimize content with keywords searchers use.
 Search engines get smarter every day, by understanding the context and syntax of search queries, but the keywords searchers use still matter.
 As an expert in your industry, you may use jargon your targeted audience would not.
 Instead of using jargon, optimize your content for the keywords your audience actually uses.
 You can use several (free) tools online to help research keywords, including Google’s Keyword Planner in Adwords and WordStream’s Free Keyword Tool.

 2. Write a good page title with your keyword near the start.
-This title visible in a search bar and search results is one of the strongest onpage SEO signals you send.
+This title visible in a search bar and search results is one of the strongest on page SEO signals you send.
 It tells search engines and potential visitors what is on any given page.
-If you have a recognizable brand that would attract clicks, or your primary focus in building brand, you can place the brand first in the title, but if you want clicks from traffic searching on your keyword, put it first.
+If you have a recognizable brand that would attract clicks or your primary focus in building a brand, you can place the brand first in the title, but if you want clicks from traffic searching on your keyword, put it first.
 A keyword placed first in a title usually ranks better than one placed at the end.

 3. Include your keyword in the first 100 words or so of your page content and use related words throughout the body.
-If the keyword and closely-related terms are not highly relevant to your content, don’t naturally belong in it, you are optimizing with the wrong keyword.
+If the keyword and closely-related terms are not highly relevant to your content, don’t naturally belong in it, you are optimizing for the wrong keyword.
 As we mentioned earlier, search engines are getting more sophisticated in their understanding of natural language, so there’s no need to use the same three-or-four word keyword 20 times on a page.
 Speak to the topic naturally and the traffic will come.

 4. Also include your page keywords/closely-related words in your headings and subheadings (defined with H1, H2s, H3s, etc.), page URL, and image alt attributes, but don’t overdo it.
 Heavy optimization can do more harm than good.

 5. Use structured data markup to help search engines better understand what your content means.
 You can read about it here.